verus-lang/verus-analyzer/CONTRIBUTING.md

 maintenance capacity).
 If there already is a feature issue open but it is not clear whether it is considered accepted feel free to just drop a comment and ask!

+## Interacting with Verus

+Verus runs each time you save a file in your project.
+This is primarily implemented in `crates/flycheck/lib.rs` in `run_verus`.

+## Adding or Changing Proof Actions

+Proof action code primarily lives in `crates/ide-assists/src/`.
+In `lib.rs`, you can find `all()`, which contains the list of enabled IDE assists, including proof actions.
+Each proof action has an implementation in `handlers/proof_action/[name].rs`.
+To make it more pleasant to author proof actions, we provide the Proof Plumber API in the `proof_plumber_api` directory.
+Part of this API depends on lifting verus-analyzer's CST to a VST (Verus Syntax Tree).
+This part is largely automated via the code in `xtask/src/codegen/grammar/sourcegen_vst.rs`.

 ## How to update verus-analyzer when Verus syntax changes

 ### Summary: